 The receivers are supercooled to keep their materials and electronics from giving off any radio signals of their own that would swamp the weak signals we receive from space.
 The cryogenic pumps working constantly, thanks to electricity flowing to the antennas through their concrete pads.

 The VLA is an interferometer array, using the combined views of its 27 antennas to mimic the view of a telescope as big across as the farthest distance between its antennas.
 For the VLA, this can range from less than a mile to over 22 miles across!

-A huge Y of double railway tracks extend across the Plains of San Agustin in central New Mexico.
+A huge Y of double railway tracks extend across the Plains of San Agustin in central New Mexico (shown to the right).
 On a regular schedule throughout the year, the antennas are disconnected from their piers and gently lifted on the back of the antenna transporters.
 Drivers carefully haul the antennas along the tracks to new piers.

 This changes the view of the array: the farther apart the antennas are placed from each other, the more detail they will see when their views are combined.

 Combining the views of the antennas and their wide range of receiver frequencies requires a series of specialized electronics directly in the receiver rooms of each telescope.